osbuild/bootc-image-builder-action/README.md

 The path to the manifest file used to build the artifacts.

+### `qcow2-output-path`

+The path to the qcow2 artifact.
+If the artifact type was not requested, this will be an empty string.

+### `vmdk-output-path`

+The path to the VMDK artifact.
+If the artifact type was not requested, this will be an empty string.

+### `iso-output-path`

+The path to the ISO artifact.
+If the artifact type was not requested, this will be an empty string.

+### `raw-output-path`

+The path to the raw artifact.
+If the artifact type was not requested, this will be an empty string.

+### `vhd-output-path`

+The path to the VHD artifact.
+If the artifact type was not requested, this will be an empty string.

 ## License

 This project is licensed under the Apache License, Version 2.0 - see the